HACCP

 What is HACCP certification in Australia?

 HACCP (Hazard Analysis and Critical Control Points) is an internationally recognised food safety system based on 7 principles from the Codex Alimentarius Commission.
 It provides a systematic approach to identifying and controlling biological, chemical, and physical food safety hazards.
-HACCP is mandatory for many food businesses in Australia and is widely required for food export.
+In Australia, certain categories of food business must operate a documented food safety program built on HACCP principles, and HACCP certification is widely requested by export markets and commercial buyers.

 Is HACCP mandatory in Australia?